speedata/css/README.md

 The URL token will contain the literal URL, with the CSS encoding processed away.
 Etc. Code to correctly emit legal tokens has also been added.

-I've also taken the liberty of exporting the `TokenType`, which turns out to be pretty useful for external processors.
+I've also taken the liberty of exporting the `Type` (`TokenType` in Gorilla's version), which turns out to be pretty useful for external processors.
 To reduce code stuttering, the Tokens have been renamed to remove the `Token` prefix, and `TokenChar` is now `TokenDelim`, as that is what CSS calls it.

 As of this writing, my personal focus has been on using this to scan HTML-style style tags as correctly as possible.
 I can't vouch for whether